LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   examples/blocks/generator>`_ specifically, but it is also used in many of the other examples.

-  :ref:`A tutorial section <tutorials/getting_started:2.a. the generator block and its paths>` is also dedicated to the Generator Block, and :ref:`another one
+  The :ref:`command-generation tutorial <tutorial-command-generation>` introduces the Generator Block, and :ref:`another tutorial
   <tutorials/complex_custom_objects:1. custom generator paths>` is dedicated to the creation of custom Generator
   Paths.